-There are several effective methods for informal and formal reviews which managers can conduct with their staff.
+There are several effective methods for informal and formal reviews that managers can conduct with their staff.

-'360 degree feedback' is a useful appraisal method since it introduces reaction from a number of people, which is helpful for managers seeking to know more about their style and relationships, perceived by others.
+- '360-degree feedback' is a useful appraisal method since it introduces reactions from a number of people, which is helpful for managers seeking to know more about their style and relationships, perceived by others.

 There is more detailed information about reviews in the performance appraisals guide.

 There are often early signs that an employee is suffering from workplace stress.

 - Once signs have been identified it is important that the manager takes steps to liaise with the employee in a confidential and sensitive manner to explain their observations, show support and offer additional help or resources where relevant.

 - Where there is a clear indication of stress or unhappiness, the manager should inform and liaise with appropriate HR (Human Resources) staff.

 - Some situations may naturally resolve themselves and not require any support or intervention, but for those cases where supportive action needs to be taken, it ensures early and timely intervention which will help to prevent situations from escalating to absenteeism or deterioration in mental or physical health.

 - In some cases, it may actually be the manager who is the cause of the stress.
 It is vital that organisations keep open lines of communication with HR, and where possible a welfare officer to be identified so that members of staff who are in conflict with direct management are able to speak with another person in the organisation who is not directly involved.

 People are individuals and may experience and show stress quite differently, however, there are some general indicators of stress problems, for example: